kanban backlog management

 Keep in mind first of all that not all kanban tools are created equal.
 (We think Visor is the best on the market, but that’s because we’re proud of how we built it.)

-The first is that kanban boards may be too simple.
 If you don’t use a traditional backlog and instead have a system where tasks move back and forth between many stages freely, you may need a more sophisticated process than a kanban board.

 You also may not want to use a kanban board for backlog management if it won’t be adopted by your team.
 If you know that the backlog is going to be ignored no matter how you arrange it, the issue may be more with your team or your overall work structure than your organization, so you’ll need to address the underlying issues first.